sriaaasri/AWS-CICD-Pipeline/README.md

 * --create deployment and wait for 1-2 minutes deployment will be created--

 **⚠️ Important:** A deployment will trigger after after deployment creation.
+There is a sample appspec.yml file which i used in this repo. download it and use in your own project.
 #### Pre-requests:
 * "appspec.yml" configuration file should be present in S3 output root location
 * S3 bucket should contain output zip file created by codebuild

 #### Access you application in deployment server